nonlinear-thinkering-group/pattern/README.md

 The storage is persistent and append only, meaning that it's possible to query historic values.

+#### Frames, Contexts
+Lists can form frames or contexts which are used for scoping

 #### Composable type system
 On top of the structure we implement a metaobject protocol which implements types.
 Types are implemented as composable behaviours for entities.
 For example a `Set` would be defined using the behaviours `unorderd`, `unique` and `boolean`